 Amino Acids:

 Amino acids are organic compounds that serve as the fundamental building blocks of proteins.
-Each amino acid contains an amino group (–NH₂), a carboxyl group (– COOH), a hydrogen atom, and a unique side chain (R group) attached to a central carbon atom (Alvarado, F., J.W.L.
-Robinson.1979).
+Each amino acid contains an amino group (–NH₂), a carboxyl group (– COOH), a hydrogen atom, and a unique side chain (R group) attached to a central carbon atom (Alvarado and Robinson,1979).
 There are 20 standard amino acids commonly found in proteins, divided into essential and non-essential amino acids (J.Physiol, 295:457-475).
 Essential amino acids (EAAs) cannot be synthesized by the body and must be obtained through diet, while non-essential amino acids can be synthesized internally.

 Fatty Acids: